The BEST Smoked Salmon Recipe

 Instructions

-• Use a large bowl and mix the water, salt, and brown sugar.
+- Use a large bowl and mix the water, salt, and brown sugar for the smoked salmon brine.
 Take a fork and stir it for a few minutes to make sure the solids are dissolved in the water.
 Add the dill weed and thyme.

-• Place the salmon filltis on a large cutting board.
+- Place the salmon fillets on a large cutting board.
 Using a sharp knife, carefully slice the fish into 2 to 3-inch portions.
 Leave the skin on.
 Place the fish in the brine, cover with plastic wrap and refrigerate for 5 hours.

 Dry the Fish

-• After it has marinated, place the fish skin side down on a cooling rack Use a paper towel to gently pat salmon dry.
+- After it has marinated in the smoked salmon brine, place the fish skin side down on a cooling rack Use a paper towel to gently pat salmon dry.
 Ideally you should do this where there is a cross-breeze.
 You can also use a small fan for this purpose.
 Allow it to dry for a minimum of 2 or 3 hours.
 This is one of the most important steps!
 It is critical for a slightly sticky sheen to develop.
 This is called a pellicle.
-The pellicle seals the salmon and helps to hold the smoke and it helps keeps the salmon from drying out.
+The pellicle seals the salmon and helps to hold the smoke and it helps keep the salmon from drying out.
 Once the fish is dry, apply a liberal dusting of lemon-pepper seasoning and a touch of garlic powder.

 How to Smoke Salmon